Expect more SEC scrutiny of asset managers.

 Meanwhile, the SEC commissioners (and industry) have engaged in effective advocacy.
 A majority of SEC commissioners have criticized the OFR Report, while legislators from both parties have urged the Council not to use the OFR Report as the basis for designation.
 Furthermore, Chair White recently publicly disagreed with US Treasury Under Secretary Mary Miller's statement that the industry was "overreact[ing]" to the possibility of SIFI designation.

-This Regulatory Brief provides our view that (a) asset manager SIFI designations will not occur this year, (b) the SEC's upcoming money market reform rule will play an important role in the debate, (c) the Council is facing increased political scrutiny as a result of the designation process, but (d) nevertheless we continue to believe two to four large asset managers will ultimately be proposed for designation as we have indicated in our prior briefs.
+This Regulatory Brief provides our view that (a) asset manager SIFI designations will not occur this year, (b) the SEC's upcoming money market reform rule will play an important role in the debate, and (c) the Council is facing increased political scrutiny as a result of the designation process.